MunishMummadi/web-scrapper/README.md

 ### Context Deadline Exceeded

 If you see context timeout errors:
-- Reduce Redis queue timeout to 1 second (in Settings)
+- Reduce Redis queue timeout to 1 second
 - Reduce worker timeout to 1 second
 - Implement backoff when queue is empty